 Let us not grow weary…

 But God does see the effort we put in and He doesn’t want us to give up and throw in the towel.

 In due season we shall reap…

-God has a plan and He promises to reward us for all that we do in His name.
-His timing is different than our own and if we keep looking forward our season to reap that reward will come.
+God has a plan, and He promises to reward us for all that we do in His name.
+His timing is different than our own.
+And with patience and perseverance, if we keep looking forward, our season to reap our reward will come.

 Do not lose heart…

 We may feel like we’re drowning in a sea of endless things to do.
 And we may feel down and out, but all is not lost.

 6 Older Comments.
 (These comments cannot be replied to, but you are welcome to leave your thoughts in the Comments section below.)